-In 1976, the SART was established as a national recreational trail by the then Secretary of Interior, Thomas Kleppe.
+In 1976, the SART was established as a national recreational trail by then Secretary of the Interior Thomas Kleppe.
 On June 27, 2006, the counties of Orange, Riverside, and San Bernardino; Santa Ana Watershed Project Authority; and the Wildlands Conservancy signed a Memorandum of Understanding (MOU) (and subsequent addendum on August 16, 2011) to coordinate parkway planning along the Santa Ana River.
 In the 2006 MOU and 2011 addendum, these agencies identified a common desire to create a recreational parkway primarily adjacent to the Santa Ana River.
-The parkway would include a dual-track Class I multi-use path/natural surface trail.